Phantas0s/questions-job-interview/README.md

 This was, at the beginning, an aside to [this article](https://thevaluable.dev/find-best-software-developer-job/), on my blog.
 It grew as the time went by.

 Some questions don't necessarily reveal what I want to hear, and it's on purpose.
 If you want to know my stand on things, you can still read my [blog](https://thevaluable.dev/).
-Most of the tine, I focus more on the business / people culture / processes.
+Most of the time, I focus more on the business / people culture / processes.
 To me, it's where things can go eerie quickly.

 ## Position